MEGA65/mega65-core/docs/fat32.md

 Ben-401 suggests that the sdcard-resetting should be auto-performed by the sd-controller.

 ## readmbr
-The "readmbr:" routine is only called during the kickstart process.
+The "readmbr:" routine is only called during the hyppo process.
 It is likely that this routine will be called more-than-once to allow hot-swap of sdcards.
 This routine first calls "sdreset:", followed by setting the sd_address to $00000000.
 It then jumps to the "sd_readsector:" routine below.
 Also please refer to the "dos_read_mbr:" routine.